The FA Community Shield

 The Shield has become one of the domestic season’s most important occasions and a crowd of 63,317 saw Arsenal beat Manchester United at Cardiff’s Millennium Stadium in August 2004.
 The match was broadcast right across the globe, with a potential worldwide TV audience of 270 million.

-In 2012, The Shield was moved away from Wembley for one year and played at Villa Park in Birmingham.
-This was due to the use of Wembley during the London 2012 Olympic Games.
+In 2012, the Shield was moved away from Wembley for one year and played at Villa Park in Birmingham.
+This was due to the use of Wembley during the London 2012 Olympic Games and the same happened in 2022 when Manchester City played Liverpool at the King Power Stadium in Leicester City.

 Shield Trivia

-- Manchester United appeared in no fewer than seven Shield matches in the 1990s – winning four, drawing one and losing two.
-In 2003 they featured in their 22nd Shield match overall.
+• Manchester United appeared in no fewer than seven Shield matches in the 1990s – winning four, drawing one and losing two.